 If you want more information about the cost of your new driveway, continue reading.
 We have asked 35 people on online forums as well as a few contracting companies to get all the information you need about installing your very own concrete driveway.

-The Average Cost of A Driveway
+The Average Cost of a Concrete Driveway

-The price of your driveway will vary greatly depending on the state you live in, the company you use, the time of year, the size of your driveway, and extra features you may add into your driveway.
+The price of your driveway will vary greatly depending on the state you live in, the company you use, the time of year, the size of your driveway, and extra features you may add to your driveway.

 According to homeadvisor.com, the nationwide average for a standard concrete driveway is $3,900.
 Most concrete driveways will cost between $8 and $18 per square foot, depending on what additives (if any) you want.